Skip to main content

 Note on OpenOffice formats

-PDF conversion of OpenDocument Format depends on the rendering in Microsoft Word, Excel or PowerPoint.
+PDF conversion of OpenDocument Format depends on the rendering in Microsoft Word, Excel, or PowerPoint.
 In particular, visual differences may occur with tables and tabs.
-The visual differences caused by the rendering of shapes are usually not acceptable.
+Visual differences caused by the rendering of shapes are usually not acceptable.

 Note on HTML format

-HTML documents need to be self-contained (layout information and images are either inline or available on the web) and suited for portrait page layout.
+HTML documents must be self-contained (layout information and images are either embedded within documents or available online) and suited for portrait page layout.
 JavaScript content is disabled during processing.

 Note on XML format

-Layout information and images need to be available on the web.
+Layout information and images must be available online.

 The conversion of most file formats is enabled by default in the Convert mode.